TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/TypoScriptConfiguration/Index.rst

     page {
       typeNum = 0

-      // Task 1: add Fluid template section
+      // Part 1: add Fluid template section
-      // Task 2: add CSS file inclusion
+      // Part 2: add CSS file inclusion
-      // Task 3: add JavaScript file inclusion
+      // Part 3: add JavaScript file inclusion
     }

     config {
-      // Task 4: add global site configuration
+      // Part 4: add global site configuration
     }

 The first two lines (``<INCLUDE_TYPOSCRIPT ...>``) include other TypoScript files.
 One from the "Fluid Styled Content" extension (which is part of the TYPO3 core) and the other from the "Site Package" extension.
 The ``page`` section defines the so-called PAGE object and the ``config`` section the global site configuration.
-We will replace the four "Tasks" (which are shown as comments in the example above) in the following steps.
+We will replace the four "Parts" (which are shown as comments in the example above) in the following steps.

-Task 1: Fluid Template Section
+Part 1: Fluid Template Section
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First, extend ``// Task 1: add Fluid template section`` by adding the following lines.
+First, extend ``// Part 1: add Fluid template section`` by adding the following lines.

 ::

-    // Task 1: Fluid template section
+    // Part 1: Fluid template section
     10 = FLUIDTEMPLATE
     10 {
       templateName = TEXT